 What is a safety inspection?

-A safety inspection is a thorough, systematic, and documented procedure that identifies potential hazards and practices in the working environment.
-There are many different types of safety inspections, but all of them are trying to uncover and correct unsafe conditions.
+A safety inspection is a thorough, systematic, and documented procedure identifying potential hazards and practices in the working environment.
+There are many types of safety inspections, but all of them try to uncover and correct unsafe conditions.
 Sometimes they are carried out by a safety expert or EHS (environmental health and safety) professional, and other times they are simple enough to be handled by a non-specialist.

 A safety inspection examines all the equipment involved in getting the job done at a worksite, including PPE (personal protective equipment).
 The goal is to ascertain whether the equipment’s safeguards effectively prevent accidents or injuries.
 Safety inspections also examine workplace behavior to determine whether any practices are unsafe.
 Sometimes a safety issue might arise from both areas, like when a worker isn’t wearing PPE because there isn’t any available.